 All the photos here are from a day hike to Diablo Lake.
-The trail I chose is a 3.5 mile each direction or a ferry ride back for $10.00 cash on Diablo Lake run by the National Parks Department.
+The trail I chose is a 3.5 mile each direction 0r 7 miles round trip.
+You can take a short ferry ride back on a cute little ferry for $10.00 cash on Diablo Lake run by the National Parks Department to make it half as long.
 Additionally, Skagit Tour teams offer a boat tour on the lake if you don’t want to hike.
 It costs around $40.00-$45.00. for the day, lunch included.

 Diablo Lake Focus

 The photo above shows the foreground in focus, while the middle ground of the ripples on the water reveals the breeze.
 The foreground is bright and light, while the background is dark.
 This shows the lake in deep turquoise.
 By doing this, the photo shows the size and enormous scale of the area.

 The second most important point to consider is making sure your photo is square or straight.
 No one wants to look at an image where it isn’t straight on the horizon line.
 There are reasons to make a picture not centered, but, most amateur photographers can’t pull it off.
 Better to be safe than sorry.
 Therefore practice makes perfect, so practice taking photos that look straight.